YevheniiaZalevska/YevheniiaZalevska/README.md

 ==========================================================================================================================================

-I like solving problems and looking for different solutions.
-My goal is to constantly improve my skills and create valuable digital products.
-I am inspired to work on new projects and gain experience.
-I have sound knowledge of HTML, CSS, JavaScript, and React.
-Also, I have hands-on experience in following Agile/Scrum methodology when working in a team.
-I am a fast learner, responsible, and ready for challenging tasks.In my free time I like to dance and paint.
-I am a creative person and always have a positive attitude towards new tasks.
+Frontend Developer with hands-on experience building responsive websites and single-page applications using HTML, CSS, JavaScript, React, and Redux.
+Worked on commercial and freelance projects, collaborated in Agile/Scrum teams, and participated in website development, deployment, and client-oriented delivery.
+Focused on creating user-friendly interfaces, solving problems effectively, and continuously improving technical skills.

 * 🌍  I'm based in Gdansk, Poland
 * ✉️  You can contact me at [yevhenia05@gmail.com](mailto:yevhenia05@gmail.com)
 * [LinkedIn](https://www.linkedin.com/in/yevheni%D1%96a-zalevska-303551331/)

 ## 🏅 My key achievements:
-- Developed and optimized SPA using React, React Router, and Redux.
-- Handled errors and managed request states with Redux Toolkit.
-- Setting up CI/CD and automatic deployment on Vercel, Netlify.
-- Worked in Agile/Scrum teams, managed tasks in Jira/Trello, conducted code reviews, and worked with Git and GitHub.
-- Integrating third-party APIs (e.g., information, image libraries) into a web project.
+- Delivered a full-cycle website project independently, from UI design to deployment and hosting setup.
+- Built responsive and user-friendly interfaces for real-world projects.
+- Contributed to frontend implementation in a collaborative three-person team.
+- Participated in deployment processes using platforms such as Vercel and Netlify.
+- Successfully adapted to a complete change in project requirements and delivered the new scope of work within two months
+- Worked as a Team Lead for a 4-person team, coordinating tasks, communication, and project delivery.

 ## 💻 Technical Skills

 ### 📜 Front-End Technologies:
 - HTML5, CSS3, JavaScript, TypeScript
 - React (Hooks, Context, React Router, Redux, Redux Toolkit)
+- Single Page Applications (SPA)
 - npm libraries

 ### 🔧 Tools:
 - Git
+- GitHub
+- Webpack
+- WordPress
 - Vite
-- API
+- Figma
 - Vercel
 - Jira
 - Slack

 ### 📐 Methodologies:
-- Responsive/Adaptive Design
+- Responsive Design
 - Agile/Scrum
+- Adaptive Layout
+- API integration

 ## 💪 Soft Skills

-- Teamwork (experience collaborating with cross-functional teams)
+- Teamwork
-- Customer focus
-- Goal setting and time management
+- Time management
+- Self-organization
 - Critical thinking

 <p align="left">